MystenLabs/sui/doc/src/explore/tutorials.md

 Simply leave the terminal with Sui running and start a new terminal for the remainder of this tutorial.

-## Gather accounts and gas objects
+## Gather accounts and Sui objects

 In that new terminal, let us take a look at the account addresses we own in our wallet: